CobayaSampler/cobaya/docs/cosmo_basic_runs.rst

 You can pass multiple input files this way, or even a (list of) component name(s), as in ``cobaya-doc``.

-You can also do this interactively, by passing your input info, as a python dictionary, to the function :func:`~citation.citation`:
+You can also do this interactively, by passing your input info, as a python dictionary, to the function :func:`~bib.get_bib_info`:

 .. code-block:: python